lrytz/efftp/notes/session.md

     - if there is `@pure` or `@rel(..)`, don't add `@noIo`
     - if there is no `@pure` or `@rel(..)`, don't add `@io`
     - BUT: always add some effect annotation, namely to methods with explicit return type and without effect annotations

+- testing framework for effect domain authors. we should also use that for testing the core plugin

 ## pushing argument types into @rel annotations of result types